Affiliate Disclosure: As an Amazon Associate I earn from qualifying purchases. Details

 Because the lug-to-lug distance stands at 46mm, which is considerably smaller than usual with 42-43mm cases.

 A classic feature inherent to Seiko 5 watches is the crown’s placement at the 4 o’clock position.

 I find it super comfortable because not only does it stay out of the wrist’s bend, but it also helps for a more convenient crown operation.
 Compared to the 3 o’clock placement, I don’t have to reach for the crown as much as I do with the 4 o’clock placement – it feels more natural.

 The crown is not screw-down but works in a classic push-pull way.
 It means the watch is not as watertight as professional divers that feature screwable crowns.
 Nevertheless, it is decently sized and is easy to operate.
 What’s awesome is also the existence of crown protectors that add streamlined contours.

 When it comes to the bezel, it turns in one way and comes with 120 clicks.
 The bezel isn’t cumbersome to operate and turns smoothly.

 What’s missing, though, compared to many other divers, is the luminous pip at the top of the bezel.
-But, then again, if it’s not a professional-grade diver, it’s not an essential feature anyways to have on a desk diver.
+But, then again, if it’s not a professional-grade diver, it’s not an essential feature anyways to have on a casual diver.